 When a RomWBW system is started the user is presented with a sign-on message at the default console detailing the RomWBW version and build date.
-The system follows this with the list of hardware that it has discovered, a list of devices and the system units assigned to them, before finally inviting the user to select a boot device with the prompt:
+The system follows this with the list of hardware that it has discovered, a list of devices and the system units assigned to them.